 To reach Pollença by car, first of all, take the Ma-13 motorway that links Palma with the north of Mallorca.
 Follow the signs and before reaching Alcudia you will see the moment to leave the motorway (Sa Pobla – Pollença exit) and take a national road that will take you to Pollensa without getting lost.

 You can also take a taxi to Pollença.
 This is another good option, although it can be expensive depending on your starting point.
-We recommend that you always ask the fare before starting the route.
-Here you have all the information you need to order a taxi anywhere on the island.
+We recommend that you always ask for the fare before starting the route.

 What to see in Pollensa